dogtagpki/pki/docs/manuals/man8/pki-server-upgrade.8.md

 ### Advanced options

-The advanced options circumvent the normal component tracking process by changing the scriptlet order or changing the tracker information.
+The advanced options circumvent the normal upgrade process by changing the tracker information.

 **WARNING:** These options may render the system unusable.

-**--scriptlet-version** *version*
-    Run scriptlets for a specific version only.

 **--remove-tracker**
     Remove the tracker.